-Fees may be paid by cash, check (subject to being honored by the bank on which drawn), credit card account (currently Master Charge, VISA, or BankAmericard) or financial aid authorization.
+Fees may be paid by cash, check (subject to being honored by the bank on which drawn), credit card account (currently Master Card, VISA, or financial aid authorization.
 Only deferments of fees authorized by the District Board of Trustees under Board rule for Deferred Payment Status will be honored.